This is How I Became a Nurse Injector

 - You’re willing to do what it takes—in my case, relocating to a different state.

 You will get in, do not give up!
-If you’re interested in pursuing this as a career, your first step should be to read Nurse.org’s aesthetic and cosmetic nurse career guide!
+If you’re interested in pursuing this as a career, your first step should be to read Nurse.org’s guide on how to become an aesthetic and cosmetic nurse.

 Catch up with Sabrina on Instagram:

 Portia Wofford is an award-winning nurse, writer, and digital marketer.
 After dedicating her nursing career to creating content and solutions for employers that affected patient outcomes, these days Portia empowers health practices to grow their communities through engaging content that connects and converts.
 Follow her on Instagram and Twitter for her latest.

 Non-Bedside Nursing Jobs

 Looking for a change beyond the bedside?
 Check out our list of the top non-bedside nursing careers